-This method involves manually uploading WordPress on your hosting account.
+This method involves manually uploading WordPress to your hosting account.
 Although it’s a longer process, it is still straightforward to follow, even for beginners.

-Before we begin this installation process, let’s set up a few things first:
+Before we begin to install WordPress manually, let’s set up a few things first:

 - Make sure your hosting plan meets the WordPress system requirements:

 - Download WordPress from the WordPress.org official website.
 Make sure to download the latest version and extract it from the ZIP file.